Gollum: Speech

 Gollum speaks in an idiosyncratic manner, indeed in an idiolect, often referring to himself in the third person, and frequently talks to himself.
 In The Hobbit, he always refers to himself as "my precious".
 When not referring to himself in the third person, he sometimes speaks of himself in the plural as "we", hinting at his alter ego.
 The rare occasions when he actually says "I" are interpreted by Frodo as an indication that Sméagol's better self has the upper hand.
 Gollum also uses his own versions of words similar to the original words.
 He usually adds -es to the end of a plural, resulting in words such as "hobbitses" instead of hobbits or "birdses" instead of birds.
 When forming the present tense of verbs, he frequently extends the third person singular ending -s to other persons and numbers, resulting in constructions like "we hates it" (by analogy with "he hates it").
 Gollum's speech emphasises sibilants, often drawing them out.

 Age

-Through the influence of the Ring, Gollum's life was extended far beyond that of other members of his clan.
+Through the influence of the Ring, Gollum's life was extended far beyond other members of his clan.
 An average hobbit lifespan is over 100 years, but a span of 556 years separates Gollum's finding of the Ring and its destruction, by which time he was almost 600 years old.